 Eysin’s growth was largely tied to the use of her Kaestus – the floral-looking growth sprouts around her head were an indication of a lot of calculating going on.
 The result of having to solve puzzles at the training games – but it may also have to do something with studying the Titan and sneaking around the insides of other Eesian technological pieces.

-So, to do everything she can to get ahead, Eysin studied her growth on her own and in her own way.
+So, to do everything she can to get ahead, she had accepted this one Exo’s proposal to study under him, and Eysin studied her growth on her own and in her own way.
 She did figure that she could technically manipulate how the zerk grows.
 If she were to, say, learn karate, too – she’d have less stuff growing on her head, but more around her joints and limbs.
 But she knew it – and the suit must have known it, too – she was not the karate kind of girl anyway.

 A fascinating, powerful technology.
 For what other purpose than war?
 And does anybody even know what we’re preparing for?
 Surely this all can be here merely to defend ourselves from the Nords – or push back the raiders from the Black Sea – if anything, this technology was the whole reason these regions got so hostile.